Compliance Framework Information Listed Alphabetically

 There are special considerations in caring for a student with asthma while on school camp and so a separate Asthma Action Plan has been designed to include some of these considerations.

 The School Camp Asthma Action Plan should be sent home a few weeks before the camp so that the parent/carer and student’s doctor can complete it.

 School Camp Asthma Action Plan – Medical Update

 This form should be completed on the day prior to departure for camp and handed to the staff member in charge.
 This form will ensure that staff have the most up to date medical information about the student and their asthma.
-The form is available from the Asthma Australia website.
+The form is available from the Asthma Foundation Victoria website (PDF).

 What are the consequences if you don’t comply?

 You may be putting the health of students at risk.
 There is also the possibility of litigation in the event of a serious incident.